GeekGawd/flexmoney-assignment/README.md

 This is used to do the transaction and create a corresponding order for the user.

+### Email Service

+Implemented sending email to the user with order id so they can verify their purchase at the yoga center.

+### Future Scope

+- Could have dockerised the application as well not much issue here, but have an exam tomorrow, so because of the time crunch skiping it.

 ## Notable Libraries Used

 - python-decouple - For environment variable